wp-plugins/wp-demo-builder/README.txt

 == Changelog ==

+= 1.3.2 =
+* Use WordPress Class PclZip to check whether a zip file is valid or not instead of zip_open native function PHP
+* Add dummy file index.html to site_packages folder

 = 1.3.1 =
 * Add a message to show to user how to sign up for free at the first time